helloMatthew/helloMatthew.github.io/README.md

 ### Features
  - Filter cards by tech stack or categories
+ - Dynamic responsive rendering of elements when searching and filtering cards
  - Marker pen highlight text effect on load / no search results
+ - 10 second page reset timeout if no search results remain idle
  - Easter eggs
- - Dynamic responsive rendering of elements when searching and filtering cards
  - Vanilla JavaScript
  - TailwindCSS styling with global CSS base/feature styles